twitter-archive/flockdb/doc/blog.md

 # Introducing FlockDB

-Twitter's stores many graphs of relationships between people: who you're following, who's following you, who you receive phone notifications from, and so on.
+Twitter stores many graphs of relationships between people: who you're following, who's following you, who you receive phone notifications from, and so on.

-Some of the features of these graphs have been challenging to store in scalable ways as we grew.
+Some of the features of these graphs have been challenging to store in scalable ways as we've grown.
 For example, instead of requiring each friendship to be requested and confirmed, you can build one-way relationships by just following other people.
 There's also no limit to how many people are allowed to follow you, so some people have millions of followers (like @aplusk), while others have only a few.

 To deliver a tweet, we need to be able to look up someone's followers and page through them rapidly.
 But we also need to handle heavy write traffic, as followers are added or removed, or spammers are